ExaWorks/job-api-spec/specification.md

 The returned list MAY contain IDs of jobs which were not submitted via this instance, and MAY be missing IDs of jobs which have been submitted by this instance but have been finalized and purged already.
-The returned job IDs MUST be a uniquely identified job in the scope of the `JobExecutor` instance and thus in the scope of the backend that `JobExecutor` is bound to, but should not be assumed to be unique beyond that scope.
+The returned job IDs must uniquely identify each job in the scope of the `JobExecutor` instance and thus in the scope of the backend that `JobExecutor` is bound to, but should not be assumed to be unique beyond that scope.

 IDs for any job which has been submitted via this instance and which is not yet in a final state MUST be returned.
-Information for jobs in a final state may get purged by the backend, and the implementation MAY purge that information.
+Information for jobs in a final state may get purged by the backend, and the implementation may also purge that information.
 The native IDs for those jobs thus MAY NOT be returned by this call, even if the application still holds handles to those jobs (and could thus retrieve the native job ID directly).